dartoos-dev/flutter_brand_palettes/README.md

 ### Showcase application

-It provides a fully working example, focused on demonstrating exactly one brand in action.
+The showcase application provides a fully working example, focused on demonstrating exactly one brand in action - Instagram.
 You can take the code in this showcase and experiment with it.

 To run the showcase application: